chef/chef-web-docs/content/server_orgs.md

 </tr>
 <tr>
 <td><code>users</code></td>
 <td>The <code>users</code> group defines the list of users who use knife and the Chef management console to interact with objects and object types.
-In general, think of this permission as "all of the non-admin human actors who work with data that's uploaded to and/or downloaded from the Chef server".</td>
+In general, think of this permission as "all of the non-admin human actors who work with data that's uploaded to and/or downloaded from Chef Infra Server."</td>
 </tr>
 </tbody>
 </table>